max-mapper/menubar/examples/hello-world/README.md

-# Example Menubar Electron App
+# example-menubar-hello-world

+## Description

+This is a simple Hello World menubar app that will just open a window that says "Hello World".

 ## Instructions

-- Run `yarn install`
-- Run `yarn build` to make a packaged app
+- Run `yarn install` to install dependencies.
-- Run `yarn start` to run app from CLI in dev mode
+- Run `yarn start` to run app.